Best resistance bands to build muscle without weights

 This set of Tru Grit Power Loops comes with five color-coded 7-inch long resistance loops that are perfect for placing around the thighs, calves, or arms.
 The bands are made with latex rubber and come with a carry case to keep them stored away between workouts.

-While these bands are relatively simple and don't come with any fancy add-ons, we love the fact that each band clearly states its resistance — extra light, light, medium, heavy, and extra heavy — with a series of dots.
+While these bands are relatively simple and don't come with any fancy add-ons, we though it was very helpful that each band clearly states its resistance — extra light, light, medium, heavy, and extra heavy — with a series of dots.

 This means you won't need to worry about accidentally grabbing the wrong band and ruining the flow of your workout.

-We also love how affordable these bands are and this is the perfect set to choose if you want a basic, reliable product for at-home or gym use.
+These affordable bands are a perfect set to choose if you want a basic, reliable product for at-home or gym use.

 How to choose the best resistance bands